Mosquito Fire

 The Mosquito Fire was California's largest wildfire in 2022.
 The fire began on September 6, burned 76788 acre in Placer and El Dorado counties in September and October, and was pronounced fully contained on October 22.
 It affected the Tahoe and Eldorado National Forests and destroyed 78 structures in the rural communities of Michigan Bluff, Foresthill, and Volcanoville.
 The fire suppression effort cost more than $180 million, and at its peak involved more than 3,700 firefighters.
-The precise cause of the fire is not known, but the possible role of Pacific Gas & Electric Company (PG&E) equipment is the subject of multiple civil lawsuits and a Forest Service investigation.
+The CPUC has determined the role of Pacific Gas & Electric Company (PG&E) equipment was to blame and is the subject of multiple civil lawsuits and a Forest Service investigation.
 The Mosquito Fire was one of 7,477 wildfires in California in 2022, which burned a combined 331358 acre.

 Background

 In early September California experienced a record-breaking heat wave, which peaked on September 6.
 Climate scientist Daniel Swain described the heat wave as "the worst September heat wave on record" for Northern California.
 Vegetation moisture levels in the northern Sierra Nevada had already been nearing record lows, and the heatwave exacerbated the trend.
 On September 2, the National Interagency Fire Center had issued a "Fuels and Fire Behavior Advisory" for most of Northern California, warning of elevated fire weather concerns with "conditions conducive to long range spotting, rapid fire growth, and high resistance to control."
 A California Department of Forestry and Fire Protection (Cal Fire) fire behavior analyst later compared the spread of the Mosquito Fire to that of the 2014 King Fire, which burned 97717 acre in the same region.
 Both fires were driven primarily by the extreme dryness of the vegetation in their respective years.